The Bankrate promise

 - Parents of undocumented students will be able to apply for an FSA ID.
 This will speed up the processing time for children of undocumented students, as they’ll be able to submit the form online, instead of having to print, sign and mail their application.

-- The Department will upgrade its entire Federal Student Aid platform, adding tools that will allow students to import tax return information, as well as their personal and parental details as soon as they start the form.
-This will not only reduce the time spent filling out the form but will also improve the accuracy of the information provided.
+- The entire Federal Student Aid platform will be upgraded with tools that allow students to import tax return information, as well as their personal and parental details as soon as they start the form.
+This will reduce the time spent completing the form and improve information accuracy.

 - Those who qualify for a dependency override due to homelessness or not being able to access their parents’ financials, won’t have to recertify their dependency status each year, unless their situation changes.

 - Students will be able to see if they qualify for the Pell Grant using their household income and family size before they even fill out the FAFSA.

 - The Department of Education will be able to regulate all of the components of how schools come up with the cost of attendance, to expand students’ allowance for living expenses.